qunfengdong/MicroGMT/README.md

 * Log file.

 ### Utility scripts:
 Optional outputs include the following.
 For more details about the outputs of each utility script, please see "Quick start" and "Tutorial".
+For sample outputs please look at "test_dataset" folder.
 * Summary tables
 * Reformatted summary tables and other useful tables produced based on summary tables
 * Region file and fasta assembly file with selected strains/IDs